 Washing your ski clothing at the end of the season ensures that when the snow starts to fly and the lifts are spinning, you are ready to go smelling fresh as a daisy.
 We have all sat next to a smelly dirt bag on a chairlift before.
 Here are a few tips for keeping your ski clothes fresh and ready for next ski season:

 First of all, you should always read the manufacturer specific washing instructions on each garment to get the best results.
 And only wash like materials together.
 Washing a GORE-TEX Jacket with fleece or base layers runs the risk of damaging some of your items, not to mention technical clothing needs specific detergents – but we’ll talk about that in a minute.

-Double check the pockets and zip them up, you never know what may be lingering in there from the season (an extra twenty, beef jerky or any other little leftovers from the season) are always nice surprises.
+Double check the pockets and zip them up, you never know what may be lingering in there from the season – an extra twenty, beef jerky or your favorite missing chapstick – are always nice surprises.
 Always keep pockets and vents zipped up for the washing process.

 Technical ski wear

 After you’ve washed your technical garments as instructed on the label, line dry or tumble dry on warm in your dryer (always be sure to set your dryer to the gentle/low heat setting).
 Once your items are dry, tumble dry them for an additional 20 minutes to reactivate the durable water repellent (DWR) treatment on the outer fabric.